 If your shed is new enough, you look at whether the manufacturer sells additional frame parts that you can add.

 How much more frame do you need?
-For Metal Shed Wall Panels we would recommend a vertical stud every 400mm.
-This allows you to install your InstallStrip at 400mm intervals and provide 4 points of support to every 1.2m StoreWALL panel.
-Better still if the StoreWALL panels are 2.4m in length you would have 7 points of connection for each panel.
+For Metal Shed Wall Panels we would recommend a vertical stud every 400-500mm.
+This allows you to install your InstallStrip and provide 3 points of support to every 1.2m StoreWALL panel.
+Better still if the StoreWALL panels are 2.4m in length you would have 6 points of connection for each panel.

 Your StoreWALL InstallStrip can be screwed or bolted onto your additional vertical frame.
 Once this step is complete its as easy as hanging the garage wall panels and attaching your new StoreWALL accessories to hang you storage items.